deekshant-tyagi/StudyNotion/EASY_DEPLOYMENT_GUIDE.md

 ### Common Problems:

 **"CORS Error"**

 - Make sure `FRONTEND_URL` in backend matches your Netlify URL exactly

 **"Database connection failed"**

 - Check your MongoDB connection string
 - Make sure you replaced `<password>` with actual password

 **"Payment not working"**

 - Verify Razorpay keys are correct
 - Make sure you're using test mode initially

 **"Files not uploading"**

 - Check Cloudinary credentials
 - Verify all 3 values (cloud name, API key, secret)

 **"Emails not sending"**

 - Make sure you're using Gmail App Password, not regular password
 - Check 2-factor authentication is enabled

+**"Build failed with ESLint errors"**

+- This is already fixed!
+The build script now ignores ESLint warnings
+- If you still get errors, check the Netlify build logs
+- Make sure you're using the updated `package.json` and `netlify.toml` files

 ## 💡 Pro Tips